Houston Permian Basin Accident Lawyer

 The Permian Basin is a major oil and gas production area that stretches through Texas and part of New Mexico.
 Route 285 – the main road that carries supplies to and from the Permian Basin – has the nickname, “Death Highway.”
 Fatal accidents in and around the Permian Basin take hundreds of lives.
 In the first three months of 2018, police reported 5,764 traffic accidents in the area.
 The rate of accidents has steadily increased in the last two years.

 The increase in oil and gas demand means more vehicles on the road in the Permian Basin – and a subsequent increase in car accidents.
-If you or a loved one needs legal representation after a Permian Basin traffic accident, count on Attorney Brian White.
+If you or a loved one needs legal representation after a Permian Basin traffic accident, count on Attorney Brian White & Associates, PC.
 Our law firm has experience handling these claims and a long history of wins.
 We can help your family negotiate for fair and full compensation in Houston.
 Contact us today for a free consultation, give us a call at (713) 224-4878 .

 Permian Basin Road Condition and Accident Statistics